 But the sad truth is that only a small portion of the billions of people on earth are our true prospects.

-That means that we need to hone in on our true target market.
+That means that we need to hone in on our true ideal audience.
 In other words, we need to narrow our niche.

 The downside of not doing so means flailing around, trying to find some kind of message that reaches people.
 It’s a guessing game we are bound to lose, along with most or all the money spent on untargeted marketing.

 The upside of narrowing our niche is that it enables us to find marketing language that actually attracts our ideal clients and prospects, people who already want what we offer, if only we could promote it clearly and effectively.